 Effective and comprehensive school-based prevention programs help students develop social skills, decision-making skills, and coping skills, all of which are important tools for kids in avoiding ATOD use.
 Since kids are often at risk years before they actually use, prevention programs should begin as early as elementary school, with frequent reinforcement throughout middle and high school.

 Lions Quest® is a life skills education program designed to help young people develop positive commitments to their families, schools, peers, and communities and to encourage healthy, drug-free lives.
-It is offered to students in Grades K-12, and can be customized for small-group, full classroom lessons, or other settings.

 Student Assistance Program (SAP)